smartfood-gmbh-co-kg/react-render-html/README.md

 # react-render-html
 Render HTML as React Element with middlwares.

+## Important Info
+Fork of `@elliottsj/react-render-html`.
+We may stop maintining this.
+So please use with caution.

 ## How it works

 It renders a provided HTML string into a React element.